ArduPilot/ardupilot_wiki/common/source/docs/common-electro-permanent-magnet-gripper.rst

 drop may be noticed.
 For example the BEC in a 3DR ESC leads to a drop of 0.4V when the EPM is activated.
-This is normally not a concern because the BEC should only be powering the servo rail of the Pixhawk/APM2 and so the CPU's voltage should be unaffected.
+This is normally not a concern because the BEC should only be powering the servo rail of the autopilot, so the CPU's voltage should be unaffected.
 This can be tested by graphing the "hwvoltage" field in the same way the "magfield" was checked above.
 Ideally this test should be performed when connected via :ref:`Telemetry <common-telemetry-landingpage>`\ because a USB cable